Her MoonSpit Poetry of Insights, Resources, Queries, Activism, and Art

 Moon Spit Poetry is a Washington D.C.-based blog, information sharing, activist site revolving around your host’s, Sheila McMullin, main feminist concerns.
 Moon Spit Poetry is a collective project figuring out ways to be the best, happiest, empathetic, and fulfilled people we can be.

-Sheila McMullin is an after-school creative writing and college prep instructor, supports VIDA–Women in Literary Arts as part of their Membership Team, and is a contributing poetry editor and the blog editor for ROAR Magazine.
+Sheila McMullin is an after-school creative writing and college prep instructor, supports VIDA–Women in Literary Arts as a Web Assistant, and is a contributing poetry editor and the blog editor for ROAR Magazine.
 She holds her MFA in Poetry from George Mason Univeristy where she was the 2012-2013 Heritage Fellow and the poetry editor and blog/twitter manager for So to Speak: a journal of language of art.
 During her final year at GMU, Sheila interned at the Library of Congress in the Poetry and Literature Center helping to create easily accessible poetry resources for the public through the LOC database.
 In 2010, Sheila lived and traveled throughout China teaching English to university students in the Shandong Province.
-Winning the 2012 Mary Reinhart Poetry Prize and 2012 Virginia Downs Poetry Prize, her work can be found or is forthcoming in HER KIND: Women in Literary Arts, YEW: A Journal of Innovative Writing and Images by Women, The Catbird Seat Blog at the Poetry and Literature Center in the Library of Congress, 1913: A Journal of Forms, ROAR Magazine: A Journal of the Literary Arts, Big Lucks, Counterexample Poetics: Assemblage of Experimental Artistry and Gentle Strength Quarterly.
+For further publications and awards, please visit the Publications & Readings and C.V.
+Page.